-- The payment desk was recommended by our implementation partner after discovery of several processes based on certain criteria, like impact and complexity.
+- The payment desk was recommended by our implementation partner after the discovery of several processes based on certain criteria, like impact and complexity.

-- Chose to focus on AP Invoice Processing based on current efforts and need to automate the ad hoc processing.
+- Chose to focus on AP Invoice Processing based on current efforts and the need to automate the ad hoc processing.